MarliyatouTouanga/Tracks-Record/README.md

 	Artist Dimension: A table that contains information about the artists.

 ### The requested KPIs
-Here’s the list of the requested KPIs for this project to which we added three others we though were relevant:
+Here’s the list of the requested KPIs for this project to which we added five others we though were relevant:

 	Most listened track of all time
 	Most listened track for each week